NotNotTech/Raylib-CsLo/README.md

 ## Release timeline

-### `PRE-ALPHA`
+### `ALPHA`
 - **The current status.**
-- You can look around, try out the samples, but I would not recomend using it.

-### `ALPHA`
 - A Nuget package will be released at that time.
-- Triggered when all the [core examples](https://www.raylib.com/examples.html) are ported.
-This will ensure that a minimal set of convenience wrappers are in place to keep things from getting too miserable.
+- All the [core examples](https://www.raylib.com/examples.html) are ported.
+This ensures a minimal set of convenience wrappers are in place, so things don't get too miserable.

 ### `BETA`
 - Triggered when the `model` and `shaders` examples are ported.